 It can take years of R&D investments for technology companies to create a successful product.
-During this time, they accumulate tax net operating losses (NOLs) and credits—but when the time comes to use those credits, some tech companies discover they can’t.
+During this time, they accumulate tax net operating losses (NOLs) and credits—but when the time comes to use those credits, some technology companies discover they can’t.
 The Internal Revenue Code (IRC) Section 382 limitation is often to blame.

 This article addresses the following questions and topics:

-What Is a Section 382 Limitation?
+What Is an IRC Section 382 Limitation?

-What Is a Section 382 Study?
+What Is an IRC Section 382 Study?

-A Section 382 study usually includes two components:
+An IRC Section 382 study usually includes two components:

-- Detailed analysis of all issuances, transfers, repurchases or other movements in the company’s stock to determine when or if ownership changes have occurred
+- Detailed analysis of all issuances, transfers, repurchases, or other movements in the company’s stock to determine when or if ownership changes have occurred

-Why Perform a Section 382 Study?
+Why Perform an IRC Section 382 Study?

 - Financial statements disclosures.
 A study could support the amount of deferred tax assets from NOLs or credits being disclosed on audited financial statements.